JamesAPetts/ohif-viewer-XNAT-plugin/README.md

 Up to date viewer jars are available in the dist directory.

+**1.9.2**
+-- Improved select -> drag UX of the freehand sculpter.
+-- Fix edge case of erroneous "export failed" message when the export actually succeeded.
+-- Fixed ctrl + click which broken in cornerstoneTools V3 (also pushed back to the cTools repo).

 **1.9.1**
 Temporary Feature:
 - If you edit a NIFTI mask you can save back as SEG.
 Eventually it will just save back to native NIFTI.

 **1.9.0**
 Features: